 The new challenge ahead would be to target the reduction of greenhouse gases.
 But as early as 1993, Bosch had already started turning its German, Greek, and Spanish facilities into CFC and FC-free refrigerators setting a new standard for a cleaner footprint in European manufacturers.
 At a consistently increasing rate, Bosch started expanding their catalog to every aspect of the contemporary home.

 By 2016 Bosch had been recognized as the best home appliance brand in Europe and #3rd in the world.
 The company has an astonishing 77,000 registered patents.
 This brand’s latest Series 8 designs are rooted in the highest quality designs, and it’s been renowned for its time-saving and state-of-the-art eco-friendly technology.

 A major factor playing a part in introducing Bosch into the modern home is its integrational technological approach toward improvement and practicality.
-The last decade saw intelligent networks incorporated into every appliance, starting in 2016, Bosch’s Home Connect allowed users to control their domestics through their smartphones and/or tablets for greater convenience.
-From brewing coffee to doing the dishes or even letting you as an owner know about precise system failures only paved the way for this technological behemoth of a company to become synonymous with reliability.
+The last decade saw intelligent networks incorporated into every appliance.
+Starting in 2016, Bosch’s Home Connect allowed users to control their domestics through their smartphones and/or tablets for greater convenience.
+From brewing coffee to doing the dishes or even letting you as an owner knows about precise system failures only paved the way for this technological behemoth of a company to become synonymous with reliability.

 The one amazing thing when buying Bosch products wherever they may hail from is that all of them do follow and deliver truthfully to their quality promises.

 Related Article: Where Are LG Appliances Made?